luisvalesilva/exploring_citibike/README.md

 Data analysis for [post](http://luisvalesilva.github.io/citibike.html) on website.

-The complete code can be found in the [Jupyter Notebook](exploring_citibike.ipynb) here.
+The complete code can be found in the Jupyter Notebook [file](exploring_citibike.ipynb) here.